Wanna know my top weight loss tips?

 PROBLEM: Losing weight too fast is associated with very LOW LEPTIN levels meaning you won’t get the signal to stop eating.
 Metabolism slows down all internal processes to conserve energy and store more fat.
 Now you’re burning fewer calories, have more fatigue, and are still hungry.
 Plateau phase and then the weight starts coming back.
 None of this is your fault, it’s just the way the body works.
 It’s science, not you’re lack of effort.

 Once the towel is thrown in and you resume your old dieting ways weight comes back fast.
 The yo-yo effect of up and down dieting.
 Dieting will actually ruin your normal metabolism.
-See with each diet you try, metabolism runs slower and slower.
+See with each diet you try, your metabolism runs slower and slower.
 It doesn’t just speed up again once you have stopped dieting.
 It’s running slower for months after you have quit the keto fad.
 Also, with each drastic change in weight, you become more resistant to leptin.
 Your cells don’t recognize the satiation signals like you used to, so we overeat, consuming more calories than the body has no use for so it stores more as fat.
 The more fat you have, the more hormones are produced by fat cells that contribute to increased inflammation and oxidative stress…and the cycle continues.

 My Top Weight Loss Tips